sixty-north/cosmic-ray/docs/index.md

 runtime is in flux.

 ### Running with a config file

+**TODO:** Update this once we settle the celery implementation down.
+In particular, make it clear that you still need to start workers, etc.

 For many projects you'll probably be running the same `cosmic-ray` command over and over.
 Instead of having to remember and retype